Ytosko/ChatCheese/readme.txt

 4. a mac address based authentication system

-thiese are only some of the features of Chatcheese use & enjoy
+Thiese are only some of the features of Chatcheese use & enjoy

-thanks
+Thanks
-ytosko,
+Ytosko,
-lead developer
+Lead developer
 Chatcheese